Identifying And Overcoming What Holds You Back In Life

 The Obstacles That Are Holding You Back

-The obstacles that hold you back are within your limiting beliefs that create negative thinking, resistance, and fear of rejection and taking chances.
+The obstacles that hold you back in life are most likely found within your own limiting beliefs supported by your negative thinking, which creates resistance, fear of rejection, and fear of taking chances.

 You can never find the perfect partner or companion in life if you are afraid to say hi to them for fear of rejection.
 Or get your dream job if you think you’re not worthy of the position.